verrazzano/docs/content/en/docs/guides/migrate/integrate/cert-manager/_index.md

 ---
-title: "IngressNGINX"
+title: "cert-manager"
-description: "Learn how to integrate IngressNGINX with other components"
+description: "Learn how to integrate cert-manager with other components"
 weight: 1
 draft: false
 ---

+blah-blah

+## Network Policies
+## Fluentd and Fluent Bit
+## Prometheus